Betty Dodge

 Yes!
 Let everything that has breath, praise the Lord and give Him the glory!

 If you are a teacher in Sunday School, you already know the conviction God brings through His Word and a child’s uncluttered view of Him.
-And so, I was led to ask myself whether I “say it” and if these two psalmist’s declarations are true of me?
+And so, I was led to ask myself whether I “say it” and if these two declarations are true of me:

 "Worthy is the Lamb who was slain to receive power and wealth and wisdom and might and honor and glory and blessing!”
 And I heard every creature in heaven and on earth and under the earth and in the sea, and all that is in them, saying, “To Him who sits on the throne and to the Lamb be blessing and honor and glory and might forever and ever!”
 (Revelation 5:12-13)

-We may also lack the unction to glorify God because of spiritual short-sightedness.
-We have forgotten the immeasurable grace He has poured out on us in Christ Jesus.
-His forgiveness and grace for past sins, as well as His grace for today and forever are ours.
+We may lack the unction to glorify God because of spiritual short-sightedness.
+We may have forgotten the immeasurable grace He has poured out on us in Christ Jesus.
+His forgiveness and grace for past sins, as well as His grace for today and forever, are ours.
 Yes, it is our duty to grieve our sin, but not so much that we forget we have been cleansed of our former sins (2 Peter 1:9).
-Remembrance of the cleansing of our former sins brings growth in both love and compassion.
+Remembering that cleansing brings growth in love and compassion.
 It keeps us humble and cultivates the mind of Christ in us, making us truly useful for the Kingdom’s sake.
-What joy it is then to ascribe all the glory due His name as He works in us the pleasure of His will.
+What joy it is to ascribe all the glory due His name as He works in us the pleasure of His will.
 Boldly declare with all the saints, “Not to us, O LORD, not to us, but to Your name give glory” (Psalm 115:1)!

 For Reflection

-Do you fear publicly giving God the glory when you are praised for doing something good?
-What are you specifically afraid of?
-(It is great help if we will acknowledge our fears and bring them to God.
-Then arm yourself by memorizing this week’s Fighter Verse.)
+1. Do you fear giving God glory publicly when you are praised for doing something good?
+What are you afraid of, specifically?
+Acknowledge your fears and bring them to God.

-Prepare now for your next work review at your job.
-Think about how you can humbly and graciously turn your boss’s praise of you into an opportunity to share the gospel with him or her.
+2. Prepare now for your next job review.
+Think about how you can humbly and graciously turn any praise your boss gives you into an opportunity to share the gospel with him (or her).

-Read through Psalm 96 and Psalm 24.
-Write down the verses that have the word “glory” in them.
+3. Read through Psalms 96 and 24.
+Write down the verses that have the word glory in them.
 What do they tell you about God?
+Let those realities move you to praise Him.